vijishmadhavan/Light-Up/README.md

 ### [Progressive Growing of GANs](https://arxiv.org/pdf/1710.10196.pdf)

-Size of the input progressively Changed and the learning rates are adjusted to make sure that the transitions between sizes happened successfully.
+Size of the input is progressively Changed and the learning rates are adjusted to make sure that the transitions between sizes happened successfully.

 ## Docker